AudreyS108/Python-Graph-Creator/README.md

 * Issue 1: Before, the ticks on the axis of the graph would not be in ascending order.
 I fixed this by converting the input to a float input so that the Matplotlib library could read the inputted number and plot the graph correctly.
 * Issue 2: When testing, I would occasionally input an option which wasn't intended (e.g. entering a typo for a question which required the user to input something), which would cause the code to crash because such option would not exist and therefore the code for plotting the graph would not work.
 To fix this, I coded a function where if either the answers "yes" or "no" weren't given, the code would send an error to the user in the terminal or output and tell the user to re-enter their response.
 This provided convenience for the user.

 By overcoming these challenges, I had developed many skills.
 For example, I enhanced my knowldege of dataframes, and learned to handle data using libraries such as Pandas and Matplotlib.
 Another skill I advanced was my use of loops.
-This happened when I was adjusting the part which allowed a user to select yes/no to input multiple datapoints, I used while ___ = True loops to let the user input as many points as they wanted (until the user selected no, and a variable would be set to False and the loop would be broken.)
+This happened when I was adjusting the part which allowed a user to select yes/no to input multiple datapoints, I used while (variable) = True loops to let the user input as many data points as they wanted (until the user selected no, and the True variable would be set to False and the loop would be broken.)

 Overall, creating this project has led me to enhance many of my coding skills in Python, through solving various challenges.
 __________________________________________________________
 Project Stats:
 -
-* Time spent: 10 hours 12 minutes
+* Time spent: 10 hours 50 minutes
 * Code editor used: Jupyter Notebook
 * Coding language(s): Python
 __________________________________________________________